TorrensJoaquin/TSNE/README.md

 https://torrensjoaquin.github.io/TSNE/PCAversion

 This is an OpenSource, client side, JS (with the help of P5js) implementation where you can paste your data directly from the spreadsheet.
 I'm not going to be able to see your information.
 Everything is happening on your computer.

-### Coming Soon
-TSNE wizard.(Choosing the best parameters for you)
-PCA for PreReduction of the dimensionality of large datasets.